-“I get a lot of people asking me if they can grow figs,” said Steve Renquist, a horticulturist with Oregon State University Extension Service in Roseburg.
+“I get a lot of people asking me if they can grow figs,” said Cody Copp, Oregon State University Extension Service horticulturist.
 “Boy, can you grow figs.”

 The cooler summers of the coast and colder winter temperatures east of the Cascades are a different story, though.
 The weather in those areas is not conducive to growing the love-it or leave-it fruit.

 Not all varieties of figs thrive, however.
 Of 100 or more cultivars, Copp recommends three figs: ‘White Kadota,’ ‘Desert King’ and ‘Lattarula,’ which he prefers for fresh eating.
 All have yellowish-green skin and amber flesh.
 They are sufficiently cold hardy, ripen nicely and may produce two harvests.

 Except for pruning, which can be tricky for beginners, the plants are pretty bullet proof, according to Copp.
 Plant them in quick-draining soil in the hottest spot in the garden and you’ve done your duty.

 “One of the things I like really well is that figs are a wonderful fruit crop for home gardeners because you never have to spray for anything,” he said.
 “These trees work so well in backyard situations.”